City Of Mitcham & University Of South Australia

 Roots were commonly observed to have penetrated the geotextile fabric from beneath, grown upward into and then divided amongst the permeable pavement base screenings.
-Occasionally these had developed a woody structure which was self-supporting, facilitating their observation in-situ following removal of the screenings.
-These roots divided at short intervals (Figure 9), reducing to the small and fine sizes described previously.
+Occasionally these had developed a woody structure that was self-supporting, facilitating their observation in-situ following the removal of the screenings.
+These roots are divided at short intervals (Figure 9), reducing to the small and fine sizes described previously.
 Roots were also observed which had grown into the matted geotextile fabric, elongated within its fibres for distances of several centimetres (Figure 10), and then penetrated through the fabric into the pavement base layer screenings.
 In another instance, a root was observed to have grown into the geotextile from the soil, elongated within the fabric’s fibres for a distance of approximately 18 mm, then re-emerged from the fabric’s underside, re-entered the soil and continued to divide and flourish (Figure 11).

 Root Development at The Soil/Geotextile Interface

 Though many roots penetrated the geotextile it was noted during all excavations that much of the fabric had no penetrations (Figure 12).
-Lifting the geotextile revealed, as expected, similarly sparse root presence beneath as had been observed above, with large areas of the exposed soil surface being devoid of roots and the mottled surface being covered with networks of tracks (Figure 13).
+Lifting the geotextile revealed, as expected, a similarly sparse root presence beneath as had been observed above, with large areas of the exposed soil surface being devoid of roots and the mottled surface being covered with networks of tracks (Figure 13).
 The quantity and density of tracks far exceeded the quantity and density of visible roots.

 Tracks in the soil surface were reflected in lines on the underside of the geotextile.
 They were present in a range of sizes, with the broadest tracks reflected by the broadest lines on the geotextile; fine tracks matched correspondingly fine lines on the fabric.
 Visible roots aligned with the boldest lines on the fabric (Figure 14).

-Most but not all of the tracks in the soil were three dimensional; they appeared incised into the surface.
+Most but not all of the tracks in the soil were three-dimensional; they appeared incised into the surface.
 The largest were typically between 2 and 3 mm in width with some having similar depth.
 Where the imprinted lines on the geotextile were dense and obvious, the corresponding tracks in the soil were sharply defined with cleanly-cut edges and consistent depth (Figure 15).
-Less dense lines on the fabric reflected shallower and less well defined tracks in the soil; these appeared as though their edges had weathered and collapsed slightly.
+Less dense lines on the fabric reflected shallower and less well-defined tracks in the soil; these appeared as though their edges had weathered and collapsed slightly.
 Where lines on the geotextile had minimal density the corresponding tracks in the soil surface appeared to have little or no depth and their edges sometimes appeared smudged and indistinct.
-The reduced density of some of the imprints on the geotextile, and the corresponding weathered edges and reduced depths of the tracks in soil surface, suggest that soil may have washed off the geotextile and down into the tracks during successive rainfall events.
+The reduced density of some of the imprints on the geotextile, and the corresponding weathered edges and reduced depths of the tracks in the soil surface, suggest that soil may have washed off the geotextile and down into the tracks during successive rainfall events.
 The varying densities of the many geotextile imprints and the corresponding states of the tracks in the soil surface suggest that successive generations of roots had grown, died and decayed and that multiple rainfall events had taken place to progressively wash the soil from the geotextile back into the tracks beneath.

 At all six of the permeable pavements that were excavated the deepest, sharpest root tracks in the soil surface and the densest imprints on the geotextile occurred at the site of roots growing and visible at the soil surface.
 No biological activity other than root development was visible to the naked eye at any of the permeable pavement sites during the excavations; it was surprising that no invertebrate life was observed.
-In the absence of any other observed biological activity it seems most likely that the fading tracks and lines show the locations of previous generations of roots, with track depth and imprint density being inversely proportional to the time elapsed since the root’s decomposition.
+In the absence of any other observed biological activity, it seems most likely that the fading tracks and lines show the locations of previous generations of roots, with track depth and imprint density being inversely proportional to the time elapsed since the root’s decomposition.

 The existence of pores in these tracks further supports this view.
 Multiple pores in the soil surface were clearly visible to the naked eye (Figure 16).
 Typically located at an end and descending from the bottom of the deeper lines some of the pores were up to 2 mm in diameter, though many were much smaller.
 Tracks left by decayed roots seem to be the most probable origin of such biopores.

-The mottled appearance of the soil surface (Figures 13, 14, 15 and 16) resulted from colour variation between the typical red-brown of the local clay-loam and a much paler shade of brown which had settled in slight depressions on the soil surface.
+The mottled appearance of the soil surface (Figures 13, 14, 15 and 16) resulted from colour variation between the typical red-brown of the local clay loam and a much paler shade of brown which had settled in slight depressions on the soil surface.
 The pale shade was not observed during pavement construction.
 The underside of the fabric was discoloured in these areas with the same shade of pale brown, but not in areas where the soil was red-brown.
 The top side of the geotextile was similarly discoloured in some locations where it had been in physical contact with the crushed rock screenings.
-It is therefore possible that these paler brown, lower lying areas are sites of deposition of minerals originating on or in the screenings.
-The discoloration of these pale areas by root growth and the redness of the lines resulting on the surface show that the discoloration had merely covered parts of the surface and not penetrated to any depth during the five years since pavement construction, suggesting fine particulate rather than soluble matter.
+It is therefore possible that these paler brown, lower-lying areas are sites of deposition of minerals originating on or in the screenings.
+The discolouration of these pale areas by root growth and the redness of the lines resulting on the surface show that the discolouration had merely covered parts of the surface and not penetrated to any depth during the five years since pavement construction, suggesting fine particulate rather than soluble matter.

-Root Development beneath Impermeable Control Pavements
+Root Development Beneath Impermeable Control Pavements

 Lifting the paving bricks at conventional impermeable footpath control sites in preparation for root examination in the subsoil gave an opportunity to investigate shallow root development in the sand bedding and at the surface of the compacted soil base.
 Lifting the paving at one site revealed a track resulting from the growth of a fine root at the interface of the paving brick underside and the top of the sand bedding layer (Figure 17).
-Clearly visible in the top of the undisturbed sand layer, root division and taper revealed the direction of growth was from the adjoining garden toward the road (to the bottom of Figure 17), indicating that the root was from vegetation in the adjoining garden.
+Clearly visible at the top of the undisturbed sand layer, root division and taper revealed the direction of growth was from the adjoining garden toward the road (to the bottom of Figure 17), indicating that the root was from vegetation in the adjoining garden.
 No trace of any root material was observed in the track or under the bricks.
 Vegetation adjoining the site included Kikuyu turf (Pennisetum clandestinum) abutting the verge, a 6 m tall Purple-leaved Plum (Prunus cerasifera ‘Nigra’) 6 m from the pavement and a 1 m tall Privet (Ligustrum sp.) growing 2 m from the site.
-Nearer the research tree a single very fine root was observed at the interface between the paving bricks and the sand bedding layer (Figure 18); the right hand branch of which tracked directly beneath the joints between paving bricks.
+Nearer to the research tree a single very fine root was observed at the interface between the paving bricks and the sand bedding layer (Figure 18); the right-hand branch of which tracked directly beneath the joints between paving bricks.

 Excavation at another impermeable control site revealed compacted base aggregate and pieces of asphaltic concrete (bitumen) pavement material.
-Surprisingly given the youth of the tree, but not surprising given the nature of the growing media, shallow root development was observed 1 m south of the tree (Figure 19) following removal of the bedding sand layer.
+Surprisingly given the youth of the tree, but not surprising given the nature of the growing media, shallow root development was observed 1 m south of the tree (Figure 19) following the removal of the bedding sand layer.
 Between the compacted base and asphaltic concrete below, and the paving bricks above, the bedding sand layer provided the only suitable medium for root penetration and growth.
 Continued radial expansion of these roots would lead to dislodgement of the paving bricks and result in hazards, increased maintenance requirements and reduced asset life.